Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 This secret should be placed in the inventory file, either under the `all` group scope.

 :warning: Should you forget to provide that shared secret, the playbook will generate a random one.
-While that may sound convenient keep in mind that doing so will break the idempotency of the playbook and the shared secret will be updated everytime you run the playbook.
+While that may sound convenient keep in mind that doing so will break the idempotency of the playbook and the shared secret will be updated every time you run the playbook.

 ### Alfresco Global Properties